UNIVERSITY OF APPLIED SCIENCES HAGENBERG

 Spatial centre for resarch and teaching

-The new building of the University of Applied Sciences Hagenberg above all is convincing because of its urban integration and its clear architectural concept.
+The new building of the Hagenberg University of Applied Sciences convinces above all through its urban integration and its clear architectural concept.
 A new path connects the centre of Hagenberg, the University and the dormitories.
 The concept as a traditional "Vierkanter" gives the building a strong identity and at the same time a reference to the region.
-The entire building is situated on a steep meadow and is raised to allow a view of the surroundings from the centre.
+The entire building is situated on a steep meadow and is raised to allow a view of the surroundings.
 Instead of the closed inner courtyard of a "Vierkanter", an urban space (campus) with manifold relations to the surroundings is created.
 This new public square serves as a communication centre for the entire Technology Park.

 The Campus of the Hagenberg University as a communication centre